 I probably spent more time tending to the garden this year than in any year past – largely due to the ‘work from home’ that was imposed.
 So I had time to saunter outdoors and check on the garden.
+I also get all my gardening equipment at Homegardenscare.
 This year I planted Spinach which did fairly well in early summer, but bolted with mid-summer’s heat.
 I tried re-planting twice – hoping for a late season crop, but one planting came up sparse and the other not at all.
 Drought could have been a factor.
 I tried Swiss Chard for the 1st time, and it produced all season long.
 Other than limited use for salad greens, the Swiss Chard wasn’t a big hit with the family.

 I planted lots of broccoli; some as plants started in doors and a 2nd row just planted in the dirt.
 Both came on about the same time and are still producing mid-September.
 I tried Eggplant again and was rewarded with 3-4 eggplants.
 I also planted watermelon for the 1st time and mid-September we have about a half dozen watermelons; completely round and about the size of a soccer ball.